munificent/game-programming-patterns/book/spatial-partition.markdown

 ## Intent

-*Efficiently locate nearby objects by storing them in a data structure organized by their positions.*
+*Efficiently locate objects by storing them in a data structure organized by their positions.*

 ## Motivation

 Games let us visit other worlds, but those worlds typically aren't so different from our own.
-They often share the same basic physics and tangibility of our world.
+They often share the same basic physics and tangibility of our universe.
 This is why they can feel real despite being crafted of mere bits and pixels.

 One bit of fake reality that we'll focus on here is *location*.
 Game worlds have